benfeely/homeserver-base-personal/network-setup.md

 ## Router Configuration

-I'm using a PFSense router for my network setup.
+I'm using a PFSense router (version 23.3) for my network setup.
 PFSense is an open-source firewall/router software distribution based on FreeBSD.
+The router hostname is "router" in the domain "home.feelyfamily.com".

 ### Router Backups